Ensembl/webvm/README.txt

 install from tarball and set up in your home directory.

 Note that running on Mac is not (yet) supported and would require chasing out the Ubuntu dependencies.
+Some of these are marked with [X]XX:UBUNTU.

 Then you